 My teeth aren’t bad, 4 fillings, no crowns and no extractions to date.
-Two fillings are deep, in cavities that started when I was a teenager.
+Two fillings are deep, in cavities that started before I was a teenager.
 I knew they wouldn’t last forever but it was here, in Flores that the pain started.
 I had to face up to finding a dentist in Guatemala.
-Not a fluent Spanish speaker this prospect didn’t excite me at all.
+Not a fluent Spanish speaker, this prospect didn’t excite me at all.
 I don’t like dentists when I can communicate with them, this was infinitely more stressful.

 Here I was Finding a Dentist in Guatemala

 The island of Flores is a small place, it only takes15 minutes to walk around and there are no dentists here.
 I would have to cross the causeway into Santa Elena, the larger town on the mainland.
 The yellow pages had a few listed but, of course, it was in Spanish and the addresses were all Guatemala City.
 Not the most helpful book I’ve ever used.